 Instead of snow, many parts of the country have been plagued by days of rain and damp weather.
 Rain carries mold and pollen spores.
 The jump in temperature means trees have begun the pollination process sooner than usual.
 Experts say this is bound to lead to a longer than normal allergy season.

 Typically, tree pollen levels rise in late March or early April, prior to the grass pollen season.
-However, many people across the US are already experiencing moderate to high pollen levels.
-This means that that the grass and tree pollen seasons will likely overlap, magnifying symptoms for those people affected by both.
+However, many areas across the US are already experiencing moderate to high pollen levels.
+This means that the grass and tree pollen seasons will likely overlap, magnifying symptoms for those people affected by both.